Fort Wayne Citilink: New Citilink Central Station

-One of the benefits of the Baker Street site is the proximity to the train station.
-When efforts to encourage passenger rail to return to downtown Fort Wayne are successful, we will be right next door.
-Discussions are underway to encourage Greyhound/intercity bus service to operate out of our new facility and several parking spaces will be dedicated for passenger drop off/pick up for taxi, Countilink, social service, kiss & ride, etc. Bike racks and other amenities are incorporated into the design as well as pedestrian friendly features.
+One of the benefits of the Baker Street site is the proximity to Fort Wayne's former Amtrak station.
+While passenger rail has not available in Fort Wayne as of 1990, should it return this placement would allow for an easy transfer.
+Discussions are underway to encourage Greyhound Lines/intercity bus service to operate out of our new facility and several parking spaces will be dedicated for passenger drop off/pick up for taxi, Countilink, social service, kiss and ride, etc. Bike racks and other amenities are incorporated into the design as well as pedestrian friendly features.

 Design features were selected to complement surrounding architecture; red brick to match surrounding buildings, canopies reminiscent of Barr Street Market and the train station, two story building frontage, pouring patterns in sidewalk, decorative lighting, etc. With ridership at nearly two million passenger trips per year, Citilink will bring over 5,000 passengers/day to the station – adding vitality to the surrounding neighborhood.